Sandi Toksvig: Drama and factual

 In 1993, Toksvig wrote a musical, Big Night Out at the Little Sands Picture Palace, for Nottingham Playhouse, co-starring with Anita Dobson and Una Stubbs.
-In 2002, it was re-written, with Dilly Keane, for the Watford Palace Theatre, in which they appeared with Bonnie Langford.
+In 2002, it was re-written, with Dillie Keane, for the Watford Palace Theatre, in which they appeared with Bonnie Langford.
 Toksvig and Elly Brewer wrote a Shakespeare deconstruction, The Pocket Dream, which Toksvig performed at the Nottingham Playhouse and which transferred to the West End for a short run.
 The pair also wrote the 1992 TV series The Big One, in which she also starred.
-She has appeared in a number of stage plays, including Androcles and the Lion, Much Ado About Nothing, and The Comedy of Errors.
+She has appeared in a number of stage plays, including Androcles and the Lion, Much Ado About Nothing and The Comedy of Errors.

 In 1996, she narrated the Dragons! interactive CD-ROM published by Oxford University Press and developed by Inner Workings, along with Harry Enfield.
 The software was primarily aimed at children and featured songs and poems about dragons.
 She also narrated the Winnie the Witch CD-ROM.
 She appeared in the Doctor Who audio drama Red by Big Finish Productions, released in August 2006.
 In December 2006, she hosted and sang at the London Gay Men's Chorus sold-out Christmas show, Make the Yuletide Gay, at the Barbican Centre.
 Over Christmas and New Year 2007/2008, she narrated the pantomime Cinderella at the Old Vic Theatre.
 In October 2011, she narrated the new musical Soho Cinders at the Queen's Theatre, London.
-In 2011 she hosted a second season of BBC Two's Antiques Master.
+In 2011, she hosted a second season of BBC Two's Antiques Master.

 Toksvig wrote a play entitled Bully Boy which focused on post-traumatic stress among British servicemen.
 The play premièred at the Nuffield Theatre in Southampton in May 2011, and starred Anthony Andrews.
 The play then launched the debut season of St James Theatre in September 2012, the first new West End theatre to open in 30 years.

 In the 2013 Christmas Special of BBC's Call the Midwife, Toksvig made a cameo appearance as grumpy ward nurse Sister Gibbs.

 On 28 April 2015, it was announced that Toksvig would leave BBC Radio 4's The News Quiz in June at the end of the 28th series, which was scheduled to begin on 15 May of that year.
 She said: "I have decided it is time to move on and, of course, I feel sad but I think it's the right moment.
 The show is in great shape and, like a good house guest, you should always depart when people still wish you'd stay a bit longer."
 The BBC said Toksvig had made the "difficult decision" to leave in order "to embark on a new and exciting stage of her career".
 On 30 April 2015, Toksvig announced that her decision to quit The News Quiz had been made in order to allow her to help set up a new political party named the Women's Equality Party.